RAchahboun/WhackAMole/README.md

 *Your comments:*
-Initially I wanted to use an abstract mole class and have all moles derive from this abstract class, however further research indicated that this was either not possible or had to be 'hacked' in AS3.
+Initially I wanted to use an abstract mole class and have all moles derive from this abstract class, however further research indicated that this was either not possible in AS3.
 I therefore decided to use the standard mole as a base class, and derived the special moles from this class.
 I could then override the hit functions to react in the same way.
 I added a new variable called "type" to the standard mole class, which would be an integer of value 1 for normal moles, 2 for fire moles and 3 for zombie moles.
 This value would be set in the constructors of each mole class to the corresponding value.
 The MoleHoleItemRenderer can then tell which type of mole to draw by accessing the type property of the the mole.